 There are a number of ways in which you may find out there is a need to purchase some goods or services:

 - a review of historical payments to a supplier, group of suppliers may suggest that there is a need to:

-A risk assessment is provided.
+A risk assessment related to this stage of the procurement cycle is provided.